Frequently Asked Questions

 9. If residents need help or supportive care, how does that work?

 The family or guardian of the resident can work with the individual’s Support Administrator (SA), assigned by the county board of DD (if applicable), to arrange the individual support services needed by the resident.
 Typically, these services are paid for by Ohio Medicaid waivers, private resources or a combination of the two.
 Residents will have free choice of their personal care provider.
 If they already have a caregiver/agency working with them, they don’t have to change.
 If they do not, they will need to choose one.
-In addition, Welcome House LLC, who have been serving individuals with disabilities since 1972, will be the on-site property manager/overseer for the neighborhood and also arranging social activities and coordinating additional services.
-Families/residents are responsible for furnishing and maintaining the interior of their home.
-The monthly operating part of their rent payment will be used for landscaping/maintenance/repairs and capital improvements.
+In addition, there will be on-site trained staff to provide 24/7 oversight for the neighborhood.
+Yet-to-be determined educational and social activities and other additional services will be offered.

 10. Why was Solon chosen as the location?